weichihl/KVS_WebRTC_on_AmebaPro/Object_detection_demo.md

 [How to use Realtek image tool?
 See section 1.3 in AmebaPro's application note](https://github.com/HungTseLee/KVS_WebRTC_on_AmebaPro/blob/main/doc/AN0300%20Realtek%20AmebaPro%20application%20note.en.pdf)

-## Run the example and use VLC to validate the result
+## Run the Example and Use VLC to Validate the Result

 Reboot your device and check the logs.